 Spirits: When it comes to plastic surgery and liquor, you get what you pay for.
 Just because it’s more expensive doesn’t mean it’s gonna taste better per se, but the higher the price, the better the quality of the product so the hangovers won’t be as intense with higher-end alcohol.
 You can’t avoid being hungover if you drink a lot, but the cheaper the product, the worse you’re gonna feel.
 Base spirits are the foundation of any cocktail.
 However, this is an area that is really up to you.
 Trial and error will help you find what you like.
 Everyone has a different palate, so you might not always like what someone else suggests.
 Examples of base spirits would be; Vodka, Gin, Rye Whiskey, Bourbon Whiskey, Tequila, and Rum.
 My favorite brands are Tito’s or Cathead Vodka, El Jimador or Casamigos Tequila, Four Roses Yellow Label Bourbon Whiskey, Rittenhouse Rye Whiskey, Prairie Organic, and The Botanist Gin and Plantation 3 Star Rum.
 When in doubt, follow this golden rule: stock things that you like to drink.

 Mixers & Garnishes: Tonic, Soda Water, Simple Syrup*.
 Soda: Coke, Diet Coke, and Gingerale (I buy the small cans of these so they don’t go to waste).
 Fruit juices: Pineapple and Cranberry.
 Citrus: lemon, lime, orange, and pineapple.
-When using citrus juice always opt for fresh-squeezed. *Simple syrup is something that can be bought but it is so easy to make at home.
+When using citrus juice always opt for fresh-squeezed with a juicer from Goodfoodblogph. *Simple syrup is something that can be bought but it is so easy to make at home.
 The most common simple syrup recipe is using the 1:1 ratio of any measurement.
 For example, 1 cup of sugar to 1 cup of hot water.
 Place a pot on the stove and heat the water up, doesn’t even need to be brought to a boil, add the sugar, mix until sugar is diluted, transfer to a container and store in your fridge to extend the shelf life.
 Must have bitters on a home bar: Peychauds, Angostura, and orange bitters.
 They are the most commonly used bitters in cocktails.
 Bitters don’t make a drink bitter per se, but they do help round out the flavor of a cocktail.
 They’re also inexpensive and will last for a while since post drinks only call for a few dashes.

 Bar Cart (mine is sold out but similar here, here, here, here and here) // Rosè Bottle Painting (framed at Michael’s) // Death & Co.
 Recipe Book // Meehans Bartenders Guide // The Drunken Botanist // Clean Cocktails